audunhalland/unimock/unimock/README.md

 Although this can be implemented with unimock directly, it works best with a higher-level macro like [entrait](https://docs.rs/entrait).

-## Misc
+### Misc
 Unimock works best with high-level abstractions over function calls.
-It does not work that well with generic traits or traits with associated types.
+It does not work that well with generic traits nor traits with associated types.

+## Project goals
+#### Use only safe Rust
+Unimock respects the memory safety and soundness provided by Rust.
+Sometimes this fact can lead to less than optimal ergonomics.

+For example, in order to use `.returns(value)`, the value must be `Clone`, `Send`, `Sync` and `'static`.
+If it's not all of those things, the slightly longer `.answers(|_| value)` can be used instead.

+#### Keep the amount of generated code to a minimum
+The unimock API is mainly built around generics and traits, instead of being macro-generated.
+Any mocking library will likely always require _some_ degree of introspective metaprogramming (like macros), but doing too much of that is likely to become more confusing to users, as well as taking longer to compile.
+The `#[unimock]` macro does the minimal things to fill out a few simple trait impls, and that's it.
+There are no complex functions or structs that need to be generated.

+There is a downside to this approach, though.
+Rust generics aren't infinitely flexible, so sometimes it's possible to misconfigure a mock in a way that the type system is unable to catch up front, resulting in runtime (or rather, test-time) failures.

+All things considered, this tradedoff seems sound, because this is only testing, after all.

+#### Use nice, readable APIs
+Unimock's mocking API has been designed to read like natural english sentences.

+This was a fun design challenge, but it arguably also has some real value.
+It is assumed that code is quicker (and perhaps more fun) to read and write when it resembles real language.

 <!-- cargo-rdme end -->